miteshsondhi/gulp-cloudflare/README.md

-This package is only purge the cache from cloudflare.
-If you want to purge the cache only in production mode.
+This package will only purge the cache from cloudflare.
+If you want to purge the cache in production mode.
 Then use https://www.npmjs.com/package/yargs.

 ```shell
 gulp --type production